-Fine example of the first edition of Robert Dudley's chart of the California Coastline, the earliest obtainable chart of the region and the first printed map to note the prevailing winds and ocean currents off the coast of California.
+Fine example of Robert Dudley's chart of the California Coastline, the earliest obtainable chart of the region and the first printed map to note the prevailing winds and ocean currents off the coast of California.

 Dudley's chart is by far the largest scale treatment of the coastline, giving Dudley license to make up many of the place names.
 It has been suggested that Dudley's friendship with Sir Francis Drake gave him access to Drake's papers relating to his landfall in California, although there is no evidence to substantiate this claim, nor the claim that Thomas Cavendish may have supplied seized charts from the Spanish.
 More likely, Dudley relied on the manuscript charts of John Daniell, a Thames School chartmaker, whose charts were then available at the Biblioteca Nazionale in Florence, although it is most likely that Dudley brought the Daniell charts to Florence.
 The Hondius' globe of 1600 also provides some of the influence.

 One of the most remarkable features of Dudley's map is his decision not to treat California as an island.
 Dudley's manuscript charts, which can be viewed in Munich, show many alterations to this plate.
 While Dudley clearly flirted with the California as an Island theory, he chose not to incorporated it in his charts, although the charts identify Il Regno De Quivira, Terra de Pescadores, and a number of other mythical places on the California Coast.

 Dudley's chart of the California Coastline appeared in his Dell'Arcano del Mare, first published in Venice in 1646.
 Dudley's atlas was a cartographic landmark.
 It was the first consistently drawn on Mercator's projection.
 Each of the charts gives prevailing winds and ocean currents for all important harbors and anchorages and the magnetic declination of a large number of places.